Expectations vs Reality of Printers

 • think it should last.

-The type of printer under consideration also plays a part on the life expectancy.
-When considering a typical desktop ink jet or laser printer used in a home office, a good life seems to be around 5 years, give or take.
-The variables at play of course will always be:
+The type of printer being considered also plays a role in its life expectancy.
+For a typical desktop ink jet or laser printer used in a home office, a good life seems to be around 5 years, give or take.

-Even the larger, more sophisticated printer suitable for high volume printing still contains many electronic components which can break at any point, regardless of wear and tear.
-Not surprisingly, more features often leads to more problems – MFP's (multi-function, all-in-one) printers that also scan, fax and copy were found to have close to double the amount of problems reported than those of simple black and white laser printers.
-As with most electronics, printers tend to require repairs and service long after the manufacturer's warranty has expired.
 Since laser printers are so widely used and they typically still run well past their initial warranty periods, there are plenty of 3rd party companies who offer service and replacement parts for older models, which can further extend the life of a good machine.

 Some points to consider regarding printer service and repairs:- What is the cost of the repair?- What is the cost of replacement?- What is the anticipated post-repair life span?

-When it comes to printers used in the home, they are generally not very expensive to replace with a new one, and therefore, the cost/effort to repair may not be worthwhile.
 However, higher price-point printers that are more complex and generally purchased for business could definitely be worth the effort and investment in repairs and service to help keep it in use for some time to come.

 When you do the homework up front before you buy a printer, ensure that it will be able to handle your printing needs.
 This will help close the gap between the expectation and the reality of your printer's lifespan.